-All youth receiving services from this grant award MUST score medium to high on the PDRA and be appropriate for the selected evidence-based program.
+All youth receiving services from this grant award MUST have a delinquent adjudication, score medium to high on the PDRA, and be appropriate for the selected evidence-based program.

 Goals and Objectives

 Each applicant must utilize all of the following goals and performance objectives for its project.
 Applicants may add goals or objectives specific to their program.